jamesgeddes/itsbeginningtolookalotlikechristmas/README.md

 this and chuck it at a pretty graph.
 Grab some Eggnog and watch Christmas cheer gradually spread throughout the land.

 GitHub Actions is used to run the python script that gets the data.
-GitHub pages thin displays the page.
+GitHub pages then displays the page.
 This is not how one would likely want to structure the infrastructure for an enterprise application, but this works for now.